ibm-granite/granite-3.1-language-models/README.md

 </br>
 Comprehensive evaluation results for all model variants, as well as other relevant information will be available in Granite 3.1 Language Models technical report.

+## Model Evaluation
+The evaluation process for Granite 3.1 language models involves assessing their performance on various benchmarks and tasks.
+The results of these evaluations are documented for each model variant to provide insights into their capabilities and performance.

 ## How to Use our Models?
 To use any of our models, pick an appropriate `model_path` from:
 1. `ibm-granite/granite-3.1-2b-base`